vera-rykalina/rki_tsi/README.md

 ## Usage

-We recommend to install mamba for quicker installation process (in base env)
+We recommend to install mamba for a quicker installation process (in base env)

 ```sh
 conda install mamba -c conda-forge